rzeigler/waveguide/docs/index.md

 waveguide uses a slightly different naming convention from fp-ts.
 The two sets of instances for Wave are exported as `wave` and `parWave` from `waveguide/lib/wave`.
 Generally fp-ts modules export data first functions on the typeclass instances and data last functions from the module.
-Since there are a large number of IO functions that do not correspond to typeclass implementations waveguide takes a slightly different approach.
+Since there are a large number of Wave functions that do not correspond to typeclass implementations waveguide takes a slightly different approach.
 In general, the module exports a number of data first functions such as:

 * chain